The Light Cavalry concept

 Support vehicles built by MAN provide logistic and recovery capability to C&S Sqn RY.

-They will provide much greater mobility to their predecessor vehicles and have the ability to be fitted with increased armour, depending on the operational threat.
+They provide much greater mobility to their predecessor vehicles and have the ability to be fitted with increased armour, depending on the operational threat.

+The 6-tonne variant is in use in the Royal Yeomanry.
 The cab can be fitted with a 7.62 general purpose machine gun.

 BOWMAN encrypted battlefield communications